silversurfer63/partner-solutions/oracle-infa/data-load/data-load.md

 ### About product

 In this lab, we will learn more about the autonomous database's built-in Data Load tool - see the [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/data-load.html#GUID-E810061A-42B3-485F-92B8-3B872D790D85) for more information.

-We will also learn how to exercise features of the DBMS\_CLOUD package to link and load data into the autonomous database using SQL scripts.
-For more information about DBMS_CLOUD, see its [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/dbms-cloud-package.html).

 ### Objectives